Galaxy phones power Samsung to record $5.2 billion profit

 "We anticipate very strong demand for the Galaxy S 3," Robert Yi, Samsung's senior vice president and head of investor relations, told analysts.
 "When there's strong demand in the market, we don't necessarily need to spend a lot of marketing dollars to promote sales."

-Samsung's quarterly handset division profits nearly tripled to 4.27 trillion won ($3.8 billion), accounting for 73 percent of total profit, and operating margins jumped to 18.4 percent from 12 percent in the preceding quarter on strong sales of the Galaxy S and the Note phone/tablet, the surprise consumer hit of recent months.
+Samsung's quarterly handset division profits nearly tripled to 4.27 trillion won, accounting for 73 percent of total profit, and operating margins jumped to 18.4 percent from 12 percent in the preceding quarter on strong sales of the Galaxy S and the Note phone/tablet, the surprise consumer hit of recent months.

 MOBILE WARNING